quentin-st/Simple-Deployment-Script/README.md

     Already up-to-date.
     Release finished.
 Have an A1 day!

-## Environment-specific recommandations & Plugins
+## Environment-specific recommendations & plugins

 ### Symfony 2 and 3